mjudd/belkirk-jekyll-demo/_people/charlize-babatunde.md

 ---
 Charlizé Babatunde joined Belkirk in 2015 as Head of Administration.

-Charlizé graduated with a master's degree in Industrial and Labor Relations and master's degree in Business Administration from Cornell in 2008, and worked with various non-profits before joining Belkirk..
+Charlizé graduated with a master's degree in Industrial and Labor Relations and master's degree in Business Administration from Cornell in 2008, and worked with various non-profits before joining Belkirk.